nilayparikh/azsites/README.md

 3. Run `terraform plan/apply` to deploy infrastructure

 The variables file validates inputs, so any errors will be caught during `terraform plan`.

-# Sample Website

-The sample website code in this project is used from the [Minimal Research Theme](https://github.com/SebastinSanty/minimal-research-theme) repo by [Sebastin Santy](https://github.com/SebastinSanty).

-The website code is used without modification as a sample static site for this project.